ankaAR/bestiario5e/_creatures/drow-priestess-of-lolth.md

 1/day each: darkness, faerie fire, levitate (self only)

-***Spellcasting.*** The drow is a 10th-level spellcaster.
+***Lanzamiento de conjuros.*** The drow is a 10th-level spellcaster.
 Her spellcasting ability is Wisdom (save DC 14, +6 to hit with spell attacks).
 The drow has the following cleric spells prepared:

-* Cantrips (at will): guidance, poison spray, resistance, spare the dying, thaumaturgy
+* Trucos (a voluntad): guidance, poison spray, resistance, spare the dying, thaumaturgy

 * 1st level (4 slots): animal friendship, cure wounds, detect poison and disease, ray of sickness